Siddheshk02/REST-API-using-PostgreSQL/README.md

 # REST-API using Golang(gorilla/mux package) with PostgreSQL DB

-REST-API establishes create, read and delete (CRUD) operations and HTTP methods.
+REST-API establishes create, read and delete operations and HTTP methods.

 This REST-API is made for saving Movie names with their Id's in the database.